MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 <br></br>
 <details><summary>Expand to know more</summary>

-A task module must include an icon and the short name of the app it's associated with.
-Task modules mustn't embed an entire app and only display the components required to complete a specific action.
+A dialog must include an icon and the short name of the app it's associated with.
+Dialogs mustn't embed an entire app and only display the components required to complete a specific action.

-For more information, see [Teams task module design guidelines](~\task-modules-and-cards\task-modules\design-teams-task-modules.md).
+For more information, see [Teams dialog design guidelines](~\task-modules-and-cards\task-modules\design-teams-task-modules.md).

 :::image type="content" source="../../../../assets/images/submission/validation-task-module-displays-components.png" alt-text="validation-task-module-displays-component":::

 :::image type="content" source="../../../../assets/images/submission/validation-task-module-embeds-app.png" alt-text="validation-task-module-embed-app":::

 > [!TIP]
-> For more information on creating a high-quality app experience, see [Teams task module design guidelines](~/task-modules-and-cards/task-modules/design-teams-task-modules.md).
+> For more information on creating a high-quality app experience, see [Teams dialog design guidelines](~/task-modules-and-cards/task-modules/design-teams-task-modules.md).

 </details>